- The Source Code Manager

-This mode allows a developer who is using a laptop to continue working on a project found in the SCM repository while being disconnected from the repository.
+For example, this mode allows a developer who is using a laptop to continue working on a project located in the repository while offline.

-- before the disconnection, on the "SCM" pane, in the "Other actions" group, expand "Remote work" and select "Disconnect for a mobile use".
+- before the disconnection, go to the "SCM" pane, "Other actions" group, expand "Remote work" and select "Disconnect to work offline".
 Before the disconnection, we advise you to check out the different elements that will be modified (therefore, these elements will be "already checked out" for the other users).
 You can work on your project locally.
 The different project elements can be handled directly.

-- during the reconnection, on the "SCM" pane, in the "Other actions" group, expand "Remote work" and select "Reconnect and synchronize".
-Then, all you have to do is check the modified elements back in.
+- when reconnecting, on the "SCM" pane, in the "Other actions" group, expand "Remote work" and select "Reconnect and synchronize".
+Then, simply check the modified elements back in.